 The field of engineering technology is dynamic and competitive.
 In order to succeed as a thought leader in this results-oriented and multifaceted field, professionals need to be prepared to exercise the sought-after skills employers are looking for.

-So, as you consider establishing yourself as an expert in this field, it's important to explore the kinds of engineering technology jobs available for forward-thinking professionals who obtain a master's degree in engineering technology.
+So, as you consider establishing yourself as an expert in this field, it's important to explore the kinds of engineering careers available for forward-thinking professionals who obtain a master's degree in engineering technology.

 What is engineering technology?